{

 Exposure to insider threats and ransomware attacks is a risk that life sciences organizations continually face; however, when you take into account the emerging threat from IoT/IoMT devices and the reality that digital transformation requires external partners and vendors to access your IT systems and data, a perfect cyber-storm is looming around the corner.
 And there isn’t enough skilled talent to defend it.

-Assembling an interdisciplinary team.
+Assembling an Interdisciplinary Team

 Many life science organizations focus largely on building the technology workforce needed to drive IoT and telehealth solutions, and rightfully so.
 Technology talent is naturally inspired by technology—it is in their DNA.
 However, the most successful IoT and telehealth projects are transformational, so they impact how the entire company operates.
 Therefore, it is critical that all process owners have a part and say in the solution development effort.